vianeylb/CANSSI_CRT/README.md

 _Day 3 (afternoon)_:

 Panel discussion on the four statistical topics of the CRT project
-- Accounting for individuality (led by Fanny Dupont - University of British Columbia)
+- Accounting for individuality (led by Fanny Dupont - UBC)
 - Including feedback mechanisms to understand the dependence between physiology and movement (led by Marco Gallegos Herrada - UofT)
 - Incorporating labelled data (led by Natasha Klappstein - Dalhousie University)
 - Inference and computation (led by Arturo Esquivel Fuente - UofT)